 In light of this, and supercharged by Maersk’s sustainability ambition, Twill has a goal to help connect 100,000 small and medium-sized enterprises, including women-operated businesses, to international trade by 2025.

 Achieving this goal requires collaboration and partnerships – and we are proud to be working with SheTrades to share knowledge, experience and connections, as well as providing support, mentoring and insight into international trade.

-Already, through our partnership, we have begun working with the African Women’s Entrepreneurship Program (AWEP), which has 40 chapters across Sub-Saharan Africa and supports women into global trade.
+Already, through our partnership, we have begun working with the African Women’s Entrepreneurship Program (AWEP), which has 40 chapters across Sub-Saharan Africa and supports women in global trade.

-Our CEO Anne-Sophie Zerlang, delves into the details: “Since joining Maersk 17 years ago, I have spent my entire career in logistics across many different sectors and my heart beats strongly for supporting women and seeing women-owned businesses succeed and access global trade.
-I believe the desire is there, we just need to get the obstacles out of the way.
+Our Head of Twill, Anne-Sophie Zerlang, delves into the details: “Since joining Maersk 17 years ago, I have spent my entire career in logistics across many different sectors and my heart beats strongly for supporting women and seeing women-owned businesses succeed and access global trade.
+I believe the desire is there, we just need to get the obstacles out of the way."

 If you’re a woman in logistics who is interested in accessing international trade, contact our team today.